MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 ---

 # required metadata
-title: "Compute context for script execution on Machine Learning Server | Microsoft Docs"
+title: "Compute context for script execution on Machine Learning Server "
 description: "Compute context for local, distributed, and parallel processing on Machine Learning Server using revoscalepy or RevoScaleR packages."
 keywords: ""
 author: "HeidiSteen"